 - Heat a nonstick pan.
 Smear some oil.
 Pour batter on the hot pan and slightly move the pan around to spread it evenly.

-- Drizzle about tsp of oil around the attu and smear a little on top.
+- Drizzle about teaspoon of oil around the attu and smear a little on top.

 - Cover and cook for about 2-3 minutes on medium to medium high flame until the attu is firm and the bottom is light golden yellow in color.